majoravery/avery/README.md

 Prio

+- [ ] Fonts take a while to load on fresh devices
 - [ ] Site is so broken on insta browser lol
-- [ ] Avery Lim font takes a while to load on fresh devices
 - [ ] Refine gsap draggable, make sure it's smooth, seems like being on any other language and dragging always turns it into english

 If there's time